datagrok-ai/public/help/compute/diff-studio.md

 ### Parameter Optimization

 Find input conditions leading to specified output constraints using the [Parameter Optimization](compute.md#input-parameter-optimization) feature.
+It computes inputs minimizing deviation measured by [loss function](https://en.wikipedia.org/wiki/Loss_function).
 Run it directly from Diff Studio:

 * Click <i class="fas fa-chart-line"></i> **Run fitting inputs** icon
 * In the `Fit` block, use switchers to specify inputs to be found: